Interested in becoming a licensed contractor in Indiana, but aren't sure where to start?

 Like most states, depending on what type of contractor license you're after will determine the steps you need to take as well as the requirements.

-In this post, we'll cover everything you need to know, including important things like:
+In this post, we'll cover everything you need to know about getting an Indiana contractor license, including important things like:

 Ready to get started?